H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 *Figure 2.1.
 The nine-axis GBIM belief structure.
 Every belief in the corpus — from a hospital location to a coal company land holding — is represented with all nine axes, enabling multi-dimensional filtering, routing, and reasoning.*

 **`what_axis`** — The propositional content of the belief: what entity exists, what relationship holds, what condition obtains.
 Structured as a typed JSONB object with fields including `type`, `label`, `description`, and `proposition_code`.
-The `proposition_code` is the primary routing key: it determines how the belief is indexed, which RAG paths it is eligible for, and which ethical constraints apply to its retrieval and display.
+The `proposition_code` is the primary routing key.

-**`who_axis`** — The subject or actor of the belief: a named entity, institution, or class.
-For infrastructure and facility beliefs, this is typically the operating institution (a hospital system, a county agency, a federal bureau).
-For the landowner belief layer (Section 2.6.4), this is the canonical corporate or government entity name derived from WV assessor records.
-Individual residential owner names are explicitly excluded from this axis — see Section 2.9.
+**`who_axis`** — The subject or actor of the belief.
+For the landowner belief layer, this is the canonical corporate or government entity name derived from WV assessor records.
+Individual residential owner names are explicitly excluded — see Section 2.11.

-**`where_axis`** — The spatial grounding of the belief: geometry (point, line, polygon), coordinate system, county, ZIP code, and any relevant spatial relationships.
-For parcel-level beliefs, this includes the parcel centroid and county.
-For the landowner belief layer, this is populated from `wv_parcels` geometry joined in `mvw_gbim_landowner_spatial`.
+**`where_axis`** — The spatial grounding: geometry (point, line, polygon), coordinate system, county, ZIP code.
+For parcel-level beliefs, includes parcel centroid and county derived from `mvw_gbim_landowner_spatial` in `gisdb`.

-**`when_axis`** — The temporal scope: when the belief was created, when it was last verified, its expected expiration or decay schedule.
-Paired with `confidence_decay` to implement time-sensitive freshness signaling in RAG retrieval.
+**`when_axis`** — Temporal scope: when the belief was created, last verified, expected decay schedule.
+Paired with `confidence_decay` to implement time-sensitive freshness signaling — see Section 2.9.

-**`why_axis`** — The normative or causal rationale: why this belief is relevant to Ms. Jarvis's mission, what programmatic or justice-oriented consequence follows from it.
-This axis is what connects a belief about an abandoned mine land site to a belief about a household's heating costs — the `why` axis encodes the causal and programmatic link.
+**`why_axis`** — The normative or causal rationale: why this belief is relevant to Ms. Jarvis's mission.

-**`how_axis`** — The verification method: how the belief was established, what pipeline generated it, what spatial or statistical operation produced it.
-For assessor-derived beliefs, this records the county assessor data vintage and the canonical clustering pipeline used to normalize owner names.
+**`how_axis`** — The verification method: what pipeline generated the belief, what spatial or statistical operation produced it.

 **`for_whom_axis`** — The intended beneficiary population: which households, communities, or demographic groups the belief is most relevant to.
-This axis supports population-targeted routing — surfacing AML-related weatherization programs preferentially to households in subsidence-risk zones.

-**`under_whose_authority_axis`** — The institutional authority under which the belief's claim holds: a regulatory agency, a legislative mandate, a contractual right, or a property ownership basis.
-For the landowner belief layer, this records the ownership basis — assessor record, deed reference where available.
-This axis is central to **P16 – Power accountable to place**: the system can answer not just "who is here" but "under whose authority do they operate here."
+**`under_whose_authority_axis`** — The institutional authority under which the claim holds.
+For the landowner belief layer, records the ownership basis — assessor record, deed reference, government registry.
+Central to **P16 – Power accountable to place**.

-**`on_what_evidence_axis`** — The primary source and provenance chain: dataset name, table, primary key, data vintage, and any raw string variants (for example, the multiple assessor name variants for a single canonical corporate entity).
-This axis supports full provenance tracing from a displayed belief back to its source record.
+**`on_what_evidence_axis`** — The primary source and provenance chain: dataset name, table, primary key, data vintage.

 ---

 ## 2.3 Hilbert-Space Representation of Belief and Uncertainty

-The GBIM nine-axis schema is motivated by a geometric model of belief and uncertainty that treats the system's overall epistemic state as a vector in a high-dimensional Hilbert space.
+The GBIM nine-axis schema is motivated by a geometric model of belief that treats the system's overall epistemic state as a vector in a high-dimensional Hilbert space:

-In this model:

-- Each basis dimension corresponds to a distinguishable claim about the world — a specific proposition about a specific entity at a specific place and time, under a specific institutional authority.
+- Each basis dimension corresponds to a distinguishable claim about the world at a specific place and time, under a specific institutional authority.
-- The system's belief state is a superposition over these basis dimensions: a probability amplitude distribution that reflects confidence, uncertainty, and the degree to which different claims are mutually consistent or entangled.
+- The system's belief state is a superposition over these dimensions — a probability amplitude distribution reflecting confidence, uncertainty, and entanglement between claims.
-- A retrieval operation (a RAG query, a spatial filter, a landowner lookup) is a **projection** of this state onto a lower-dimensional subspace — the subspace of beliefs most relevant to the query, given the current role, geography, and worldview.
+- A retrieval operation (RAG query, spatial filter, landowner lookup) is a **projection** of this state onto a relevant subspace.
-- Belief update — ingesting new data, verifying a claim, correcting an error — is a rotation or scaling operation on the state vector that adjusts the amplitude distribution without discarding the prior structure.
+- Belief update — ingesting new data, verifying a claim — is a rotation or scaling on the state vector.

 ```
 ┌─────────────────────────────────────────────────────────────┐